Ford Flex: Design overview

 The Ford Flex was based on the Ford D4 chassis architecture, a version of the D3 platform re-engineered for use for multiple wheelbases.
 The model line was offered with front-wheel drive as standard, with all-wheel drive as an option.
 The Flex was designed with an independent rear suspension system and a traction control system called AdvanceTrac.

 Powertrain

 The Ford Flex was powered by two different 3.5 L V6 engines, both paired to a 6-speed automatic transmission.
 The standard engine was a naturally-aspirated Duratec V6; initially producing 262 hp, the engine was increased in output to 287 hp for 2013.

 Optional on all-wheel drive vehicles, Ford offered a twin-turbocharged EcoBoost V6 producing 355 hp, increased to 365 hp for 2013.

-Towing capacity was 4500 lb.
+When properly equipped, the Ford Flex had a towing capacity of 4500 lb.
 The all-wheel drive system was capable of transferring up to 100% of torque to the front or rear axle as needed.